snivas/neutron-onos-service-plugin/README.md

 Currently working on to make full CRUD.
 Many of the values are hardcoded as it will be easy to understand.

+Please refer this blog http://virtualworkz.blogspot.in/2016/01/how-to-write-neutron-service-plugin.html for more details.